Boxenite/Project-Files/architecture.md

 ## Theory of Operations (bit of CONOPS for flavouring).

 This section assumes a fully onboarded and commited user.
-Funneling, conversion and such are out of scope, even tho they will drive design decisions; however in the absence of data, it would be premature to assume all use cases.
+Funneling, conversion and such are out of scope, even though they will drive design decisions; however in the absence of data, it would be premature to assume all use cases.

 The product (hereinafter, boxenite) is the confluence of 7 major components,